-Here’s how to build trust with your employees or build trust with your [first] remote hire and show them how to trust you, too.
+Build trust with your remote team and show them how to trust you, too.

 1. Take a leap of faith.